European Union Instititions and Bodies

 Research Centers and Archives

 Archive of European Integration.
 From the University of Pittsburgh.
-Electronic repository and archive for documents on European integration and unification.
+Extensive electronic repository and archive for documents on European integration and unification.
+Includes hundreds of annual reports, conference documents, journals, and EU series documents not available elsewhere.

 CORDIS.
 Community Research and Development Information Service.
 Gateway for EU sponsored scientific and technical R&D: